Harsh12bhardwaj/Harsh12bhardwaj/README.md

-# Yeah!!
+# Welcome Guys !!
 It's about Me 🥹
-Hello World! 🌍
+print('Hello World! 🌍')

-I'm Harsh Bhardwaj, a passionate Third-year Computer Science student at SRM Institute of Science and Technology👨🏻‍🎓
+cout<<I'm Harsh Bhardwaj, a passionate Third-year Computer Science student at SRM Institute of Science and Technology👨🏻‍🎓

 As a dedicated programmer, my journey revolves around creating innovative solutions and pushing the boundaries of technology.